 - Fill in the account information.
 Then click the Advanced tab:

 - On this screen, fill in any default remote directory to be placed in on startup.
-Click the Connect button on the bottom of the window.
+Click the Connect button at the bottom of the window.

 - Connection is made and the following main screen is displayed: